 Being in the present moment provides us with a certain stability and calm.
 It allows us to really see what is around us and respond properly to the moment without the mind getting involved in too much of an active way.
 If we are able to be present in most situations then we can start to master our minds and our emotions as we can begin to see what the mechanisms are that take us out of the present moment and into our heads.

-In a sense, the early stages of meditation (a practice becoming much more common these days) are about being with the breath, not getting drawn into our thoughts or ideas.
+In a sense, the early stages of meditation are about being with the breath, not getting drawn into our thoughts or ideas.
 This is the same as practicing presence.
 The more we can tune into the present moment in our waking lives, the deeper we can get in our meditation and the more stable we can feel in ourselves.

 In Chinese Medicine, this state of being present very much relates to our sense of self.
 If we have a strong sense of self, a feeling of being rooted in the present moment, then our ability to face the world and to face our challenges is enhanced.
 It can be seen that if someone has a weak or distorted sense of self, then for them it can be difficult to stay present and out of their mind/thoughts.
 Instead they may be churning the same excessive thought round and round in an obsessive and over-contemplative way.
 Furthermore, digest issues may be common as the body relies on an inner calm and relaxed state in order to digest, assimilate and transform foods as well as our experiences.
 With overthinking, worry and general stress, the digestive system can be weak and unable to perform its proper function.